jonduan/proposal/_posts/2016-12-07-coal-fired-power.md

 ---

 ## Canada set to phase out coal-fired power by 2030

 [Closure of power stations will remove emissions equivalent to 1.3 million cars](http://www.independent.co.uk/news/world/americas/canada-renewable-energy-catherine-mckenna-coal-fired-power-2030-a7430471.html)

+The move to accelerate weaning Canada off coal comes as Austria, Britain, Denmark, France and the Netherlands do the same.

 Canada will close its coal-fired power plants by 2030 as part of its strategy to cut greenhouse gas emission under the Paris climate accord, Environment Minister Catherine McKenna announced on Monday.